jholtmann/genderize_csv/README.md

 #### Note:
 - API_KEY (https://store.genderize.io) is required when requesting more than 1000 names a month
+- genderize_nerrc.py is not in sync with genderize.py, only use if normal file is not working

 ##### Features:
 - Bulk processing (tested up to 100,000 names).